A248/LibertyBans/CONTRIBUTING.md

 ### Logging and debugging

-You can configure log levels in `bans-core/src/main/resources/simplelogger.properties` on a per-package basis.
+For test runs, you can configure log levels in `bans-core/src/main/resources/simplelogger.properties` on a per-package basis.
 Changing the org.jooq logger to 'debug' will enable statement logging.

 Using a debugger is possible.
 You will need to add your debugger's command line arguments to the maven-failsafe plugin configuration.
 For example: